 We believe this weekend is great for evangelism.
 So we want to be prepared, but we want to pray for God to move, because at the end of day, His presence is the most attractive and important part.
 It’s about the simple gospel, presented in the environment of simple worship.

 How basic, yet how profound.
 Keeping it simple helps us focus on our Savior.
-Let’s center around the resurrection power of Jesus.
+Let’s center on the resurrection power of Jesus.
 Let’s lead the church and let newcomers be impressed not by our swagger but by our Savior.
 And let’s lead mostly familiar songs, such that regular attenders can pour their hearts out and the new folks can wonder who this Jesus is they’re singing to so passionately.

 Learn more about Mark Swayze at markswayze.com.